Waziup/waziup.io-old/content/documentation/wazicloud/API/V2/index.md

 ]
 ```
 An additional field is returned: `date_received`.
 It contains the date at which the value was received on the Cloud platform.
-It can be different to `timestamp`: `timestamp` is the date at which the value was *measured* by the sensor, while `date_received is the date at which is was *received* at the Cloud.
+It can be different from `timestamp`.
+Indeed, `timestamp` is the date at which the value was *measured* by the sensor, while `date_received` is the date at which is was *received* at the Cloud.
 As such, `date_received` can have a latter date if there was e.g. network connectivity problems that delayed the sending of the data.

 However, there can be a huge number of datapoints registered on your sensor!